 A range of migrant health-related topics will be covered (e.g. access to care, health promotion, noncommunicable and communicable diseases, mental health, climate change…).
 Reflections from practice as well as academic research are warmly welcomed (e.g. completed research, ongoing projects, conceptual and methodological challenges).

-The symposium will be hosted in the Maastricht Graduate School of Governance/UNU-MERIT in Maastricht.
+The symposium will be hosted at the UNU-MERIT building in Maastricht.
 The event will be free of charge (registration is required) and catering will be provided.
 Please note that no financial support for travel or accommodation is available for participants or panellists.

-Date: 00 November 2020
+Date: 26 November 2020